hansemannn/titanium-parse-live-query/README.md

 # Parse Live Query in Titanium

 Use the Parse & Parse Live Query iOS and Android SDK's in Axway Titanium!
 Read more about the Parse Live Query API in the official native repositories:

 - iOS: https://github.com/parse-community/ParseLiveQuery-iOS-OSX
 - Android: https://github.com/parse-community/ParseLiveQuery-Android

 > Warning: While iOS is ready for production, Android is highly dependent on community contributions.
-Submit a pull request to expose new features, e.g. query subscriptions.
+Submit a pull request
+> to expose new features, e.g. query subscriptions.

 ## Requirements

-- [x] iOS: Swift 5+ (embedded into the hook in `hooks/`), iOS 9.2.0+
-- [x] Android: Gradle, Android 4.1+
-- [x] Titanium SDK 9.2.0+
+- [x] Titanium SDK 12.0.0+

 ## Usage with Ti.Facenook

 If you use this module together with Ti.Facebook, you need to remove the `Bolts.framework` from

 ```
 <project>/modules/iphone/ti.facebook/<version>/platform/Bolts.framework
 ```

 since it is already bundled with Ti.LiveQuery.
 Remember: In case you remove Ti.LiveQuery, put the framework back in our replace it with a fresh module version that contains the framework.